SCOgroup/acade.github.io/content/authors/admin/_index.md

 ---
 # Display name
-title: 田猛
+title: 智能系统感知控制优化课题组

 # Name pronunciation (optional)
-name_pronunciation: Meng Tian
+name_pronunciation: SCO

 # Full name (for SEO)
-first_name: Meng
+first_name:
-last_name: Tian
+last_name:

-# Status emoji
-status:
-  icon: ☕️

 # Is this the primary user of the site?
 superuser: true

 # Highlight the author in author lists? (true/false)
 highlight_name: true

-# Role/position/tagline
-role: 特任副教授/硕士生导师

 # Organizations/Affiliations to display in Biography blox
 organizations: